eodms-sgdot/eodms-cli/README.md

 ### Update py-eodms-rapi

-If you receive one of these messages when running the eodms-cli, follow the instructions and run `pip install py-eodms-rapi -U`.
+If you receive one of these messages when running the eodms-cli, follow the instructions (run `pip install py-eodms-rapi -U`).

 ```bash
 **** WARNING ****